Public Open night

 We offer two ways of viewing the Moon.
 You can look at it through traditional telescopes which will give good views of it at various magnifications.

 We also have our Moon projector.
-This is located in the Country Park's Iron Age Hut.
+This is located in the Community hall.
 Come in, sit down and see our interactive talk on the Moon which is centred around a projector showing the surface of the Moon in amazing detail on a large screen.
 The images are live from a camera attached to a large telescope just outside.

 Point & Shoot (You decide)